dayvsonsales/nubank_rb/README.md

 ## Nubank Ruby

-Get Nubank bills data using its public API's.
+Get Nubank bills data using its public API.

 ### Usage

-Run `/path/to/this/repo ruby nubank.rb`.
+Execute `/path/to/this/repo ruby nubank.rb`.

 The QR Code authentication workflow will begin.
 > You have 45 seconds to read the generated QR Code.
 After that, the login process continues.